-The Group adopted AASB 16 using the modified retrospective method of adoption with an initial application date of 1 July 2019 and has not restated comparative information.
+The Group adopted AASB 16 using the modified retrospective method of adoption with an initial application date of 1 July 2019.

 Leases

 The Group assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identifiable asset for a period of time in exchange for consideration.